o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 ### Material Canvas Fails To Launch
 Material Canvas normally initializes all of the gems enabled by the active project.
 In order to reduce start times and system resource utilization, Material Canvas, and the other atom tools, includes registry setting files that forcibly disable several standard O3DE gems that are not likely to be needed within the tool.

-If Material Canvas, or Material Editor, fails to launch then it may be because of dependency issues with gems in the active project.
-Check MaterialCanvas.log, or the log file for the tool failing to launch, for any system entity or module initialization errors.
+If Material Canvas fails to launch then it may be because of dependency issues with gems in the active project.
+Check MaterialCanvas.log for any system entity or module initialization errors.
 If necessary, change or delete the custom registry settings from the Material Canvas project registry folder.